hansonrobotics/HEAD/docs/cookbook.md

 for driving the motors.

 ## With display
-Start by issueing
+Start by issuing
 ```
 blender -y Eva269.blend
 ```
-The command listener and the animation must be started manually, by clickingthe "Start Command Listerner" buton, followed by the "Start Animation" button.
+The command listener and the animation must be started manually, by clicking the "Start Command Listerner" button, followed by the "Start Animation" button.
 Alternately, these can be autostarted:

 ```